 A Danish museum agrees to return a bronze sculpture looted from Turkey

-LIZ MARLOWE: Authorities got wind of the fact that there was a bunch of life-size bronze statues coming out of the ground there, which is an extraordinary thing.
+LIZ MARLOWE: Authorities got wind of the fact that there was a bunch of life-sized bronze statues coming out of the ground there, which is an extraordinary thing.

 BLAIR: Liz Marlowe is a professor of art history at Colgate University.
 The head made it into the hands of a notorious art smuggler named Robert Hecht Jr.

-MARLOWE: He realized there was a lot of money to be made in connecting the - you know, the guys in the countryside in Italy and Greece and Turkey with the art dealers.
+MARLOWE: He realized there was a lot of money to be made in connecting the guys in the countryside in Italy and Greece and Turkey with the art dealers.

 BLAIR: But now they're under pressure to be more transparent about what's in their collections and how it got there.
 Marlowe thinks there's been a generational shift.